 See this data by registering for a 7 Day Free Trial (no credit card required)

-The OR operator is a vertical bar or a space.
+The OR operator is simply a space (or you can use a vertical bar).
 For example,

 alice abstract and